 In Pakistan, given its promising potential, individuals and businesses are foraying into the real estate business, with Zameen, Graana, and Ilaan dominating the business.
 DAO PropTech, in particular, is a digital platform that connects suppliers and investors while ensuring transparency, affordability, and inclusivity in the real estate sector.

 Nonetheless, in Pakistan, cryptocurrency is not legalized.
 Although the Khyber Pakhtunkhwa (KPK) Assembly unanimously passed the resolution to legalize cryptocurrency, the Security and Exchange Commission of Pakistan (SECP) has not granted any approval.
 Lately, the Federal Investigation Agency (FIA) has also issued a notice to Binance, a cryptocurrency exchange, as it was alleged that it was involved in a scam involving around $100 million.

 Undoubtedly, blockchain technology has revolutionized the world, with the world investment in crypto, as of the 2021 data, having increased up to $30 billion which is more than all the years combined.
 According to PitchBook Data, in 2021, the total market cap of cryptocurrency reached $3 trillion which is most likely to triple by 2030.

-Henceforth, despite the massive opportunities blockchain technology provides, its future and people’s perception about it will remain uncertain for years to come unless and until there is be proper legislation to regulate digital currency.
+Henceforth, despite the massive opportunities blockchain technology provides, its future and people’s perception of it will remain uncertain for years to come unless and until there is proper legislation to regulate digital currency.

 If you want to submit your articles, research papers, and book reviews, please check the Submissions page.